camwestwood/xapi/vocabulary.md

 <a name="activity-types"></a>
 ### 3.1 Activity Types
 The following are types of the [Activity Definition Object](https://github.com/adlnet/xAPI-Spec/blob/master/xAPI-Data.md#activity-definition).
-Activity types may have use the [subtype extension]() to further indicate the sub-type of this activity.
+Activity types may have use the [subtype extension](vocabulary.md#sub-type) to further indicate the sub-type of this activity.
-Some examples sub-types are included here, however, sub-types are not part of the spec.
+Some examples sub types are included here, however, sub types are not part of the spec.
 Therefore, list is not exhaustive and it is the responsibility of the plugin to define the sub-type.
 Since the vendors do not own the IRI, these subtypes use a Jisc namespace - but not http:/xapi.jisc.ac.uk.

 Example: